zapier/zapier-platform-cli/README.md

 * `method`: HTTP method, default is `GET`.
 * `headers`: request headers object, format `{'header-key': 'header-value'}`.
 * `params`: URL query params object, format `{'query-key': 'query-value'}`.
-* `body`: request body, can be a string, buffer, or readable stream.
+* `body`: request body, can be a string, buffer, readable stream or plain object.
+When it is an object/array and the `Content-Type` header is `application/x-www-form-urlencoded` the body will be transformed to a query string, otherwise we'll set the header to `application/json; charset=utf-8` and JSON encode the body.
 Default is `null`.
 * `json`: shortcut object/array/etc. you want to JSON encode into body.
 Default is `null`.
 * `form`: shortcut object. you want to form encode into body.
 Default is `null`.
 * `raw`: set this to stream the response instead of consuming it immediately.
 Default is `false`.